WannesMalfait/prime-sum-sequences/README.md

 # About the repo
 This only tests for Hamiltonicity and doesn't generate all sequences.
 The search is done through backtracking.
 I have run the code to test for sequences till 10000.
 I have not yet been able to prove mathematically that there is a sequence of length n, for every n.
 However the brute force calculations suggest strongly that this is the case.
-I'm stil a beginner in rust, so the code might not be optimal.
+I'm still a beginner in rust, so the code might not be optimal.

 ## Prime sum sequence
 A prime sum sequence of length n is a permutation of the numbers one to n such that the sum of two consecutive numbers is prime.
 The idea comes from